Memphis Red Sox: 1923–1928

 Richard Stevenson Lewis was the owner of the Red Sox at the start of the 1923 season.
-The 30-year-old Lewis was the owner and operation of R. S. Lewis Funeral Home on Vance Avenue in Memphis.
+Lewis was the owner and operation of R. S. Lewis Funeral Home on Vance Avenue in Memphis.
 It is not clear when Lewis bought the team from Miller and Dandridge.
 During the Dixie Colored Series of 1922 he is listed in The Dallas Express as the team's president.

 On May 15, the Memphis Red Sox dedicated their new stadium at Lewis Park.
 Built by the team's new owner, the stadium held approximately 3,000 people.
 It consisted of a grandstand behind home plate, a set of bleachers that ran down the third base line, and a fence that enclosed the remainder of the field.

 The Red Sox are one of only a few teams in the Negro leagues that owned their stadium.
 Among them, the St. Louis Stars owned Star Park, the Pittsburgh Crawford's owned Greenlee Field in Pittsburgh, the Nashville Giants owned Tom Wilson Park in Nashville, and the Claybrook Tigers owned Tiger Stadium in Claybrook, Arkansas.
 Since the Red Sox now owned their stadium the expense of leasing a ballpark, which could sometime cost up to 20 percent of the gate receipts, was eliminated.
 Teams that leased stadiums also had to arrange their schedules around the owning team's schedule, which lead to difficulties scheduling league games and coordinating road games.
 Memphis would retain its Negro league stadium till the team played its last game in 1959.

 In 1923 the Toledo Tigers ball club, a member of the Negro National League, was dissolved in mid season.
 The Cleveland Tate Stars, who were expected to fill the Tiger's spot, could not raise the money for the deposit that the league required.
 This created an opening for a team in the Negro National League.
 The two top teams in the Negro Southern League, the Memphis Red Sox and the Birmingham Black Barons, were considered the top contenders to fill the spot.
 Joe Rush owner of the Black Barons and R. S. Lewis owner of the Red Sox both travelled to Chicago to meet with the president of the Negro National League, Andrew "Rube" Foster, in late July.
 Neither team was selected to fill the vacancy created by the departure of the Toledo club, but both were granted associate membership to the league.
 This benefitted both Birmingham and Memphis by preventing National Negro League clubs from enticing players on the Red Sox or Barons roosters to abandon their team and play for the northern teams.
 It also allowed both southern teams to play the Negro National League teams at a regular interval, which translated to more profit due to higher attendance.